 You might be asking yourself, “Why describe such an awesome ride, why not keep it to yourself?”.
 One answer is that this trail is far from everything- the closest towns are Lake City and Creede, neither of which is known for mountain biking, so the trailhead is a couple of hours away from any town with a bike culture- namely Gunnison and South Fork.
 The other, and more important answer, is that this trail is threatened by Wilderness designation, an absolute travesty in my mind given the fact that the area is heavily grazed by both cows and sheep, and will continue to be even after Wilderness designation.
 Ride this trail, and then scream bloody murder to your representatives.
 IMBA is (hopefully) on the case.

 I’d like to offer up some advice to anyone heading out this way.
-This trail takes you out there.
+This route that includes the Cataract Ridge trail takes you out there.
 You’ll be exposed to bad weather for a long time, there are very few escapes, and some of the escapes will take you to Silverton- a long way from the trailhead which is closer to Creede.
 In addition to whatever you usually bring, I’d add a water filter, lighter/matches, warm clothes, and even a headlamp.
-Also, keep in mind that the Cataract ridge trail is new as of 2009- this is something neither of our maps showed, nor did any of us know.
+Also, keep in mind that the Cataract Ridge trail is new as of 2009- this is something neither of our maps showed, nor did any of us know.
 We easily spent an hour completely confused by our outdated maps.
 Here’s a new map and website with more maps for more clarity:

 On to the good stuff.
 The trailhead is located at the West end of the Rio Grande Reservoir, at the marked Lost Trail trailhead.
 The trail is currently under construction and marked “closed-impassable”, but a group of dirtbikers had just finished their ride and confirmed our suspicions that the trail was fine, and only impassable for ATV’s.
 Lost Trail climbs steeply and is a wide ATV trail, which made it easier to gain the 2,000′ or so to treeline.